Posts Tagged United Kingdom

 Day 10 – Seven Heavens Beneath a Waterfall

-Posted by Gary Hayes in Daily Blog on August 7, 1997
+Posted by Musical Nomad in Daily Blog on August 7, 1997

 It was a strange experience walking into a BBC building in the middle of Tashkent – a small piece of England, a refuge, an embassy.
 Jenny Norton who runs BBC Monitoring Tashkent had been a very good contact for us when this journey was planned.
 Today she met us in her office, a room rented as part of a hotel complex.
 Being very interested in our journey, she was happy to advise us about the areas we are planning to travel to.
 She pointed out that as part of our description of musicians and music it is likely some sensitive issues will be touched on.
 “Tell it like it is” she announced.
 She mentioned the relative peace and stability in Uzbekistan compared with the problems in Afghanistan and Tajikistan.
 She assured us we would be safe following the planned route of the rest of our journey.